DIY

 Place the peel, cardamom seeds, caraway seeds, coriander seeds, quassia, cinchona bark, gentian, grain alcohol, and 1/2 cup water into a half-gallon mason jar and push the ingredients down so that they are covered by the alcohol and water.
 Seal the jar.

 We dehydrated our own orange peels, it took about 30 oranges, but the freshness is outstanding.
+Make sure you remove all the white pith.

 Shake the jar vigorously once a day for fourteen days.